 - Stiffness in the lower back after getting up in the morning

 There is no cure for spondylosis.
 However, symptomatic relief is possible.
 As with all osteoarthritis and other degenerative conditions, the goal is acceptable symptom management.
 There are a number of useful management strategies.
 Always check with your physician before initiating any therapy to ensure that the particular type of therapeutic activity is right for you.

 Some people with spondylosis have found relief through:

 - Prescription muscle relaxants, anti-inflammatory and pain relief medications

 - Physical therapy

 - Yoga or pilates

 - Alternative medicine treatments, such as chiropractic care or herbal medicine

-Surgery is generally only indicated for osteoarthritis when severe complications, such as bone spur formation, accompany arthritic changes.
+Surgery is generally suggested for osteoarthritis only when severe complications, such as bone spur formation, accompany arthritic changes.
 Osteophytes (bone spurs) may cause any symptom resulting from spinal nerve compression.

 If pain from spondylosis is reducing your quality of life, contact Laser Spine Institute.
-Our minimally invasive outpatient procedures may be able to help you reduce the symptoms caused by arthritic changes.
+Our minimally invasive outpatient procedures may be able to help you find relief from symptoms caused by arthritic changes.